Best Fast Electric Scooters (I Tested 34 & Shortlisted 10 Models)

 My only gripe from a build and design standpoint is with the deck.
 Though sufficiently grippy, it’s on the short side at 19.5 inches long.
 It does, however, have 6.2 inches of ground clearance, which makes a big difference to ride quality.
 And, after all, the reinforced kickplate extends the space available for your feet.
 Nevertheless, the Titan manages to deliver a level of ride quality that’s often associated with much pricier scooters.

 A big contributor to the ride quality is its tires.
-I tested the 9-inch variants and their tread and profile are something I’d never seen before.
+I tested the 9-inch variants and their tread and profile are something that I’d never seen before.
 Not only are they extremely thick at 3 inches, but knobbly, too.
 Meanwhile, the front-on profile sits somewhere between rounded and square, which boosts their traction and ability to absorb shocks.
 Working in tandem with the extremely well-calibrated front and rear springs, they make this scooter a certified dream to ride over varying terrain.

 If you think that the 9-inch tires are a little too diminutive for you, you can purchase the SPLACH Titan with 10-inch tires instead.
 These sport a different tread and profile, but are well-equipped for different types of terrain.
 In fact, if you want to take corners at speed, I recommend the 10-inch tires over the 9-inch ones since they hold their grip better.